 Part I of The Angel's Corner

-was sent Wednesday night.
+will be sent Wednesday night.

 Part II will be sent over the

 Subscriptions are voluntary.
 They guarantee that you'll continue to have Urgent Agenda.
 But subscribers and donators also receive The Angel's Corner, our twice-a-week e-mailed page.

 Payments are secure, through PayPal.
 Credit cards are fine.
 You don't need a PayPal account to use your card.
 PayPal's wording is confusing.
 Just go to "Pay using your credit or debit card" on the first PayPal page, enter card information and subscribe.

 FOR ONE-YEAR SUBSCRIPTIONS, INCLUDING MONTHLY PAYMENT PLANS AND OPTIONS FOR GIFT SUBSCRIPTIONS FOR THOSE YOU'RE STILL TALKING TO, MAKE YOUR CHOICE AND THEN CLICK Subscribe:

 IF YOU PREFER TO DONATE AT YOUR OWN LEVEL, CLICK Donate:

 WE DO TAKE CREDIT CARDS DIRECTLY.
 CALL US AT 914 420 1849.
 LEAVE A MESSAGE IF WE CAN'T ANSWER.
 WE'LL CALL YOU BACK.